mveillon/lisser/README.md

 # Configuration

+There are a number of built-in plots and aggregations that can be found in the `base_config.yml` file.
+The user is free to edit these however they please.
+They also serve as an example.

-Additional plots and aggregations can be added to the `config.yml` file.
-There are also some built-in ones that can be removed or changed as desired.
+Additional plots and aggregations can be added to the `config_overwrite.yml` file.
+If a key in the `config_overwrite.yml` file is also present in `base_config.yml`, the value from `config_overwrite.yml` will be used.

+This is mostly useful for developers (like the one writing this!), as `config_overwrite.yml` is not tracked by git so developers can use the code without pushing any personal information that might be in their config files.
+Other users are also free to use the functionality for organization or what have you.

 ## Globals

-There are a few global variables that can be configured.
+There are a few global variables that can be configured under the `globals` key.

 - `YEARLY_TAKE_HOME_PAY`: how much take-home pay you had for each year you have spending data.
 - `SANKEY_OTHER_THRESHOLD`: the proportion of the yearly income that the spending in a category has to exceed to not be put in the "Other" category.